Career Advice

 Gather Evidence for Your Claim

 After you have received medical attention and the scene has calmed down, you should gather evidence for your claim.
 If you are injured at work, gather any documents related to the event, then file a report with your employer.
-If someone else is injured, obtain their permission before taking pictures of them.
+If someone else is injured, obtain their permission before photographing them.
 Take notes on what happened during the accident at work, and document all injuries you experienced.

 Identify Witnesses

 You may not be the only person who saw what happened, and it is helpful to identify any witnesses who can come forward and provide a statement about what they saw take place.
-The witnesses’ accounts will help build your case if you choose to make a workers’ compensation claim against your employer or their
+The witnesses’ accounts will help build your case if you choose to make a workers’ compensation claim against your employer or their insurance company.
+If possible, ask for the names and contact details of any witnesses.
+This information can be used as evidence in court if necessary.

 Do Not Quit Your Job